danwing/referee/draft-wing-settle-referee.md

   router.local),

 * handles unique names for servers (e.g., router-abcdef123456.local),

-* the client validates a server is authorized on the local domain via an HTTPS query to the (Referee) server on the local domain, rather than a signed certificate,

 * can operate without changes to servers on the local domain, provided server does not change its public key, and